 6.2.3 Notification of a Pending Transfer

-Where unpublished IREV are eligible for direct transfer from the institution to LAC's permanent care and control, institutions must obtain appropriate approval within their organizations to initiate the transfer and then notify LAC that they intend to do so.
+Where unpublished IREV are eligible for direct transfer from the institution to LAC 's permanent care and control, institutions must obtain appropriate approval within their organizations to initiate the transfer and then notify IREV that they intend to do so.

 The Contact Centre will acknowledge receipt of all direct transfer notifications and provide institutions with a unique reference number for each one.
 This number identifies each logged transfer and enables it to be tracked and distinguished from other transfers until the process is fully completed.